Waves, wave velocity and audible sound

 Different Types of Waves:

-Waves can be classified into two main types: transverse waves and longitudinal waves.
-Transverse waves are characterized by particles in the medium vibrating at right angles or perpendicular to the direction in which the wave travels.
-Examples of transverse waves include electromagnetic waves like light and radio waves.
-Longitudinal waves, on the other hand, occur when particles vibrate parallel to the direction of wave propagation.
+Waves are generally divided into two categories: transverse and longitudinal waves.
+In transverse waves, the medium's particles oscillate at right angles to the direction in which the wave moves.
+Light and radio waves, which are types of electromagnetic waves, fall under this category.
+In contrast, in longitudinal waves, the particles of the medium vibrate parallel to the direction in which the wave is traveling.
 Sound waves are prime examples of longitudinal waves, as they propagate through compressions and rarefactions in the medium.

 Velocity of Sound in Solids, Liquids, and Air: